arribajuan/advent-of-code-2022/day0/README.md

 The goal is to create a template project with a class library, unit tests and a CLI to run it.

+We will build an overengineerid hello world application.

-This would be the bare minimum app.
+This would serve as the bare minimum app.

 ## Dotnet template application